 Click title below to open the selected Fact Sheet in full

 Ageing and Sleep - As we grow older, sleep becomes lighter and more interrupted, and other factors may impact on our ability to get that "good" night's sleep.
 There are things you can do to improve this situation.

 Childhood Snoring and Sleep Apnea - You don't often think of children snoring or suffering from sleep apnea, but surprisingly a number do.
 The condition can be serious and may lead to health problems such as failure to thrive, developmental delay or behavioural problems.

-CPAP - Continuous Positive Airway Pressure - If you suffer from sleep apnea, then CPAP is the most successful treatment.
-Almost all sleep doctors will suggest you try CPAP before resorting to other treatments.
+CPAP - Continuous Positive Airway Pressure - If you suffer from sleep apnea, if used regularly CPAP is the most successful treatment.

 Delayed Sleep Phase Syndrome - People who suffer from this disorder are unable to get their sleep pattern into line with normal hours, and even if they do, they cannot maintain the pattern.
 This can be a significant problem to the person suffering from DSPS, often leading to insomnia and depression.